woodenclock/tp/docs/team/woodenclock.md

 1. Created `Table of Contents` Section, ensured all links are working.
 2. Created `Intoduction` Section, which includes Welcome Message, Description, Purpose, Audience, and Legend.
 3. Created `Quick Start` Section, which guides new comers on how to get WildWatch up and running.
-4. Created `System Architecture`, `Architecture Diagram`, `General Sequence Diagram` Sub-Sections and their respective descriptions.
+4. Created `Design & Implementation` Section and their respective descriptions (did everything except Command Sequence Diagram).
 5. Created `Product Scope` Section, which described the `Target User Profile` and `Value Proposition`.
 6. Created `Glossary` and `Acknowledgement` Sections.